-Presidential Decree No 195, dated 7 December 2011, ordered the establishment of an Intellectual Property Enforcement Center under the National Copyright Agency.
+The Resolution of the Cabinet of Ministers No. 195, dated 7 December 2011, ordered the establishment of an Intellectual Property Enforcement Center under the National Copyright Agency.
 The Enforcement Center is expected to deal with the enforcement of copyright protection and the training of specialists in the field.